Wealth manager vs. financial advisor: what is the difference?

 What is a financial advisor?

-There are differences between wealth managers and financial advisors, and understanding them can ensure you get the correct service, advice, and guidance.
+Understanding the differences between wealth managers and financial advisors can ensure you receive the correct service, guidance, and advice.

-Financial advisors are experts who offer a broad range of financial services to their client base.
-These could include tax management, estate planning, retirement planning, investing, and insurance.
+Financial advisors are experts who offer a wide range of financial services to their clients.
+These include tax management, estate planning, retirement planning, investing, and insurance.

-Many financial advisors intentionally offer a variety of financial services in order to meet the needs of many different types of clients.
-However, some may specialize in one or two areas.
+Many financial advisors intentionally offer a variety of services to meet the needs of different types of clients.
+Some, however, specialize in only a handful of areas.

-All must be certified financial professionals who are qualified to give advice in their chosen field.
+Either way, all must be certified financial professionals who are qualified to advise in their chosen field.

 What is a wealth manager?